rnlagos/spanish_chatterbot/README.md

 ![Spanish Chatterbot](https://tasarte.app/PDF/mongui.png)

-The original code is here: 'https://github.com/gunthercox/chatterbot'.
+The original code is here: 'https://github.com/gunthercox/chatterbot', I add the forms in the html template, refactor app.py to add the functionality and add some lines in the CSS file.

-Once the question and answer form is filled in, the data must be processed so that the bot understands it, i.e. convert it from json to yml.
+Once the question and answer form is filled in, the output data (json) must be processed so that the bot understands it (yaml).
 For that we will use sed.

 1.- Format the json file and make a .bak file.